heavyedge/heavyedge-landmarks/doc/source/index.rst

     >>> ps3 = preshape(lm3)
     >>> plt.plot(*ps3.transpose(1, 2, 0))

-Pre-shapes are in a different space from configuration matrices.
+Pre-shapes exist in a different space from configuration matrices.
 If you want to represent your pre-shape in the original space, use :func:`dual_preshape`.
 Note that pre-shapes in the original space are rank-deficient.